-Meet Coraggio’s new Graphic Design Intern, Lindsay Gettmann.
-She’s a talented designer and illustrator who recently graduated from Pacific Northwest College of the Art’s Communication Design program.
+Meet Coraggio’s new Visual Communications Specialist, Lindsay Gettmann.
+She’s a talented graphic designer and illustrator who recently graduated from Pacific Northwest College of the Art’s Communication Design program.

 What were you doing prior to Coraggio?

 Prior to interning at Coraggio, I was finishing my communication design degree at Pacific Northwest College of Arts (PNCA).
 After I left PNCA last May, I traveled around the west coast, visiting places like Yosemite and Cambria’s moonstone beaches.
 During this time, I delved into smaller design and illustration freelance work, such as business card designs and branding projects.

 What excites you about your internship at Coraggio?

 So many things excite me about being here!
 From the welcoming, creative atmosphere and the friendly coworkers, to being able to be more hands-on with my work and gain experience on a professional scale.